-Mark helps people who have been denied the full measure of their civil rights, and who have been harmed by dangerous products and medical malpractice.
-With his experience in the Olympic movement, Mark also represents athletes who are involved in team-selection and doping disputes.
+Mark helps people who have been denied their civil rights, and who have been harmed by dangerous products and medical malpractice.
+Mark also represents athletes who are involved in team-selection and doping disputes, and victims of wrongful discrimination and greed.
 He has testified on proposed legislation before members of the Indiana General Assembly, the Wisconsin State Assembly and the University of Wisconsin Regents.

 Locally, Mark is a past chair of the board of the Hooverwood Nursing Home and has served on the board of the Arthur M. Glick JCC of Indianapolis and the Human Services Committee of the United Way of Central Indiana.